-Dealer means:
+Potential Code Signatory means:

-- (a) an Agent; or - (b) a person or organisation who is not an Agent but who acquires Artwork, or who carries on business involving the acquisition of Artwork, for re-supply by means of sale or other distribution which may include but is not limited to a wholesaler, retailer, art gallery, auction house or art centre.
+- (a) an Agent; or - (b) a person or organisation who is not an Agent but who acquires Artwork, or who carries on business involving the acquisition of Artwork, for re-supply by means of sale, licensing or other distribution which may include but is not limited to a wholesaler, retailer, art gallery, auction house or art centre.

-Dealer Director has the meaning given in Rule 11.1(a).
+Code Signatory Director has the meaning given in Rule 10.1(a).

-Dealer Member has the meaning given in Rule 5.5(a).
+Code Signatory has the meaning given in Rule 5.5(a).